 Break Up the Space

-Using partitions, different colours, and partial walls can break up your shipping container into sections.
+Using partitions, different colours, and partial walls can break up your living space into sections.
 If you’re the kind of person that likes having dedicated areas for eating, sleeping, and relaxing then this can make your home feel more comfortable.

-When partitioning your space, ensure you use elements that allow light to shine through the home.
+When partitioning your space, ensure you use elements that allow light to shine through.
 Otherwise, this can make your space darker and more oppressive.
 Glass walls and paper partitions are ideal for this purpose.

 Consider Additional Rooms